kl1124kl/starter-hugo-research-group/content/publication/millimeter-wave-communication-a-comprehensive-survey/index.md

   - Shlomi Arnon
   - and Guihai Chen
 doi: 10.1109/COMST.2018.2844322
-publication: IEEE Communications Surveys and Tutorial (COMST), 2018
+publication: " IEEE Communications Surveys & Tutorials ( Volume: 20, Issue: 3,
+  thirdquarter 2018)"
+publication_short: IEEE
 abstract: "Millimeter-wave (mmWave) communication has raised increasing attention from both academia and industry due to its exceptional advantages.
   Compared with existing wireless communication techniques, such as WiFi and 4G,